dart-lang/build/builder_pkgs/mockito/README.md

 is preferred over an object which `extends Mock` used as either a stub or a mock.

-A class which `extends Mock` should _never_ stub out its own responses with `when` in its constructor or anywhere else.
+A class which `extends Mock` should _never_ stub out it's own responses with `when` in it's constructor or anywhere else.
 Stubbed responses should be defined in the tests where they are used.
 For responses controlled outside of the test use `@override` methods for either the entire interface, or with `extends Fake` to skip some parts of the interface.